AdaCore/spark2014/lrm/source/declarations-and-types.rst

 A default initialization, if present must also be in |SPARK|.

 |SPARK| does not permit partial default initialization of record objects.

-An expression occuring in the default_expression of a discriminant_specification or component_declaration which has a variable input is not in |SPARK|.
-[In other words, such an expression cannot read a variable nor can it call a function which (directly or indirectly) reads a variable.]

 Tagged Types and Type Extensions
 --------------------------------